agapow/bioscripts.convert/README.txt

 or some form of executable, or both.

 Some formats (e.g. FASTA) do not specify sequence type, while others (e.g.
-NEXUS), aboslutely require it.
-The sequence type option may be required.
+NEXUS), absolutely require it.
+Thus, the sequence type option may need to be explicitly specified.
+Older versions of Biopython contain a bug that will prevent conversion to nexus format for associated reasons.

 References